The Understated Dangers of Driving On Rural Roads: Minimizing Driving RisksUpdated Sept. 25, 2020

 Rural collisions are often fatal, primarily because the quiet roads and open spaces give drivers a false sense of safety.
 In a rural area, motorists are more likely to relax their attention on the road and exceed the speed limit.
 This phenomenon – coupled with roads that are typically narrow and do not separate opposing traffic with a central barrier – make lethal, head-on collisions more likely.

-Unfortunately, these are not the only factors which make rural driving high-risk.
+Unfortunately, these are not the only factors that make rural driving high-risk.
 Drivers are more likely to be involved in a fatal collision on a rural road because:

-- There are less signs, signals and traffic control devices.
+- There are fewer signs, signals and traffic control devices.

 - Roadways are often poorly lit.